From Catalonia to Andalusia: Coastal Cities in Spain

 Marbella

-Without a doubt, Marbella is one of the most popular holiday destinations on Costa del Sol.
+Without a doubt, Marbella is one of the most popular holiday destinations on the Costa del Sol.
 This coastal city is most famous for its vivid nightlife scene with many nightclubs and bars.
 There are plenty of beautiful sandy beaches, an enchanting old town with a typical Andalusian vibe, delicious food, as well as golf courses, and luxury shopping.
-So if you’re looking for some fun and chic at the same time – Marbella is a place for you!
+So if you’re looking for some fun and chic at the same time, Marbella is a place for you!

-Coastal Cities in Spain - Tarifa
+Coastal cities in Spain - Marbella in Andalusia

-Coastal cities in Valencian Community
+Coastal cities in Spain: Valencian Community

 Alicante